Giovanni Pico della Mirandola: 900 Theses

 During this time two life-changing events occurred.
-The first was when he returned to settle for a time in Florence in November 1484 and met Lorenzo de' Medici and Marsilio Ficino.
+The first was when he returned to settle for a time in Florence in November 1484 and met Lorenzo de' Medici and Marsilio Ficino, who would later shape Pico's understanding of philosophy.
 It was an astrologically auspicious day that Ficino had chosen to publish his translations of the works of Plato from Greek into Latin, under Lorenzo's enthusiastic patronage.
 Pico appears to have charmed both men, and despite Ficino's philosophical differences, he was convinced of their Saturnine affinity and the divine providence of his arrival.
 Lorenzo would support and protect Pico until Lorenzo's death in 1492.

 Soon after this stay in Florence, Pico was travelling on his way to Rome where he intended to publish his 900 Theses and prepare for a congress of scholars from all over Europe to debate them.
 Stopping in Arezzo he became embroiled in a love affair with the wife of one of Lorenzo de' Medici's cousins, which almost cost him his life.
 Giovanni attempted to run off with the woman, but he was caught, wounded and thrown into prison by her husband.
 He was released only upon the intervention of Lorenzo himself.

 Pico spent several months in Perugia and nearby Fratta, recovering from his injuries.
 It was there, as he wrote to Ficino, that "divine Providence ... caused certain books to fall into my hands.
 They are Chaldean books ... of Esdras, of Zoroaster and of Melchior, oracles of the magi, which contain a brief and dry interpretation of Chaldean philosophy, but full of mystery."
 Pico was introduced in Perugia to the mystical Hebrew Kabbalah, which fascinated him, as did the late classical Hermetic writers, such as Hermes Trismegistus.
 The Kabbalah and Hermetica were thought in Pico's time to be as ancient as the Old Testament.
 One of Pico's tutors in Kabbalah was Rabbi Johannan Alemanno (1430s – c.
 1510), who argued that the study and mastery of magic was to be regarded as the final stage of one's intellectual and spiritual education.
 According to Brian Copenhaver, Pico also relied on translations by Flavius Mithridates, a convert and prolific forger.
 Flavius supplied Pico with doctored Kabbalistic and seemingly pro-Christian texts, which persuaded Pico "that mysteries of the Kabbalah were keys to heaven for Christians."